Repay your credit card balance with no interest

 How long will the 0% APR last?
 The longer your 0% APR lasts, the better.
-A credit card with a longer promotional period is better because it gives you have more time to pay off your balance and avoid paying interest.
+A credit card with a longer promotional period is better because it gives you more time to pay off your balance and avoid paying interest.
 By law, promotional rates must last at least six months.
 Many credit cards offer 0% APR for longer than that.

 What will the interest rate be after the 0% APR expires?
 It would be short-sighted to consider only the promotional APR as you pick a credit card.
 Once your 0% APR promotion is over, you want to pay the lowest interest rate possible on the balance left and the transactions you make from that day forward.
 The exact interest rate you qualify for will be based on your credit history.
 The better your credit, the lower interest rate you can expect.